Fast Start Check List

 If your child is 2 years old or younger:

-• Complete a developmental screener such as the Ages and Stages Questionnaire and share the completed questionnaire and results with your child’s pediatrician.
-The M-CHAT is available for free online and can be found at: https://www.autismspeaks.org/what-autism/diagnosis/mchat
+Complete a developmental screener such as the Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R).
+The M-CHAT R is available for free online and can be found at: https://www.autismspeaks.org/screen-your-child

 If your child is 3-4 years old:

-• Contact your local Early Childhood Special Education program through your local school district.
+Contact your local Early Childhood Special Education program through your local school district.
 Each school district has a program for preschoolers with developmental delays or disabilities (ages 3-5).
 A team of Early Childhood Special Education professionals will work with you to evaluate your child’s development and determine whether he/she is eligible for a Free and Appropriate Public Education under the Individuals with Disabilities Education Improvement Act (early childhood special education and/or related services).
 If your child is eligible for services, the team will work with you to develop an Individualized Education Program (IEP) that will determine what services your child will receive.
 The team may also refer you to a child psychologist, psychiatrist, neurologist, or other medical professional for a diagnostic evaluation.

 If your child is 5 years or older:

-• Contact your local school district, which will have a program for students with disabilities ages 5-22.
+Contact your local school district, which will have a program for students with disabilities ages 5-22.
 A multidisciplinary team of professionals will work with you to evaluate your child’s strengths and weaknesses and determine whether he/she is eligible for a free and appropriate public education under the Individuals with Disabilities Education Improvement Act (special education and/or related services).
 This team will not provide a diagnosis; they will provide an “educational classification” of autism for those who meet the educational definition, whose autism negatively impacts education, and who require specialized instruction.
 The team may also refer you to a child psychologist, psychiatrist, neurologist, or other medical professional for a diagnostic evaluation.

 Evaluation and Treatment

-• Obtain diagnostic testing and/or assessment.
+Obtain diagnostic testing and/or assessment.
 Make an appointment to see a child psychologist, psychiatrist, neurologist, or other medical professional who specializes in diagnosing children with Autism Spectrum Disorders.
-This may be the physician that your local early intervention, early childhood, or special education program has referred you to, or it may be a physician referred by a friend, family member, or another parent of a child with ASD.
+This may be the physician that your local early intervention, early childhood, or special education program has referred you to, or it may be a physician referred by a friend, family member, or another parent of a child with autism.
 These assessment services may be provided by private or government-funded professionals.
-The Developmental Assessment Center http://healthcare.utah.edu/pediatrics/services/udac/ ; Valley Behavioral Health https://valleycares.com/mental-behavioral-health/; Wasatch Mental Health www.wasatch.org .
-For a list of several diagnosticians in Utah, visit https://health.utah.gov/cshcn/pdf/Autism/ABAProviders.pdf ; https://health.utah.gov/cshcn/pdf/Autism/Autism%20Evaluations.pdf .
-Visit the Utah MedHome Portal at to access detailed information about the diagnostic process and other resources.
-Along with testing for the symptoms of an Autism Spectrum Disorder, the diagnostic testing should include:

-• Social skills assessment
+Social skills assessment

-• Communication assessment (receptive/expressive language and social language)
+Communication assessment (receptive/expressive language and social language)

-• Adaptive behavior assessment
+Adaptive behavior assessment

-• Hearing screening
+Hearing screening

-• Occupational therapy evaluation (fine/small motor skills)
+Occupational therapy evaluation (fine/small motor skills)

-• Physical therapy evaluation (gross/large motor skills)
+Physical therapy evaluation (gross/large motor skills)

-• Full neurodevelopmental evaluation, including testing to rule out genetic disorders such as Fragile X or Rett’s Syndrome (this option is expensive and sometimes not covered by insurance, but can provide valuable information).
+Full neurodevelopmental evaluation, including testing to rule out genetic disorders such as Fragile X or Rett’s Syndrome (this option is expensive and sometimes not covered by insurance, but can provide valuable information).

-If your child is diagnosed with an Autism Spectrum Disorder, obtain a 100-Day Kit from Autism Speaks, which includes basic information about ASD and dealing with the news of a diagnosis.
+If your child is diagnosed with an Autism Spectrum Disorder, obtain a 100-Day Kit from Autism Speaks, which includes basic information about autism and dealing with the news of a diagnosis.
 The personalized kit lists local service providers, support groups, recreational activities, sources of legal information, conferences, local autism and disability organizations and information about the local chapter of Autism Speaks.
 It provides insight into getting services for a newly diagnosed child and explains various available treatment options.
 A week-by-week action plan helps walk a family through the steps it needs to take to ensure that it is on the right track.
-The kit also includes a glossary of terms associated with ASD, as well as a safety plan and a list of recommended books and websites. https://www.autismspeaks.org/family-services/tool-kits/100-day-kit
+The kit also includes a glossary of terms associated with autism, as well as a safety plan and a list of recommended books and websites. https://www.autismspeaks.org/family-services/tool-kits/100-day-kit

 If your child is not diagnosed with autism spectrum disorder, he or she may still need services such as early intervention, special education, or private services for the delays or behaviors that prompted you to seek help in the first place.
 Follow up with recommendations from your evaluation to help your child make progress in his or her development.

-Obtain the American Academy of Pediatrics Publication Autism Spectrum Disorders: What Every Parent Needs to Know. http://www.amazon.com/Autism-Spectrum-Disorders-Every-Parent/dp/1581106513/ref=sr_1_1?ie=UTF8&qid=1462196107&sr=8-1&keywords=carbone+autism.
+Obtain the American Academy of Pediatrics Publication Autism Spectrum Disorders: What Every Parent Needs to Know. http://www.amazon.com/Autism-Spectrum-Disorders-Every-Parent/dp/1581106513/ref=sr_1_1?ie=UTF8&qid=1462196107&sr=8-1&keywords=carbone+autism

 This inexpensive guide covers autism throughout the lifespan.

 Solicit help and support from family, friends, and autism support groups.
 Several support groups exist to assist parents through the evaluation, diagnosis, and treatment processes.
 These support groups may function by holding regular meetings, providing telephone support, or communicating electronically.
-Support groups may be found by contacting the Utah Parent Center at (800) 468-1160, (801) 272-1051, or http://utahparentcenter.org/wp-content/uploads/2015/10/Parent-and-Family-Supports-Autism-Specific.pdf
+Support groups may be found by contacting the Utah Parent Center at (800) 468-1160, (801) 272-1051, or https://utahparentcenter.org/autism-website-resource/

 Create a filing system for compiling important information and documents (e.g., personal documentation, developmental milestones, diagnostic history, education history, social skill development, copies of reports and evaluations).
 Include information about what your child likes/dislikes, how he/she is motivated, and his/her strengths and interests.
-This can be organized in a binder that you take with you to appointments or summarized in a document you share with service providers. https://www.carautismroadmap.org/?s=binder&print=pdf-page
+This can be organized in a binder that you take with you to appointments or summarized in a document you share with service providers.

 Contact the Division of Services for Persons with Disabilities (DSPD).
 DSPD intake workers will evaluate your child for eligibility for their home and community-based services such as community living, day services, supported employment services, and support for people with disabilities and their families.
 There is a waiting list to access these services, so it is recommended that you contact them shortly after receiving the diagnosis.
 Visit https://dspd.utah.gov.
-You can obtain assistance with completing paperwork for needed supports by contacting the Disability Support Center for Families ~ disabilitysupportcenter.org.
-They also provide information and referral assistance, parent trainings and support groups, and Spanish interpreters.

 Apply for Supplemental Security Income.
 The Social Security and Supplemental Security Income (SSI) disability programs are Federal programs that provide monthly assistance to people with disabilities.
 While these two programs are different in many ways, the Social Security Administration administers to individuals who have a disability and meet medical criteria may qualify for benefits under either program.
 SSI is a federal program that provides monthly cash payments to people in need.
 SSI is for people who are 65 or older, as well as for people with disabilities of any age, including children.
 Visit ssa.gov or call (800-772-1213)